MichaelAquilina/Resume/README.md

 * Fan and frequent contributer to Open Source projects
 * Experience with working towards goals under pressure and with strict deadlines
 * I enjoy the challenge of solving hard and interesting problems
-* I feel that I am a great people person and find it easy making friends and bonding with team mates.
+* I feel that I am a great people person and find it easy making friends and bonding with team mates

 ---